Description

 Dust number (STZ) = Max. value + 30-s value

-Due to its finer particle size distribution and the specific characteristics of the material, the cement sample clearly generates more dust than the wheat flour sample.
-Wheat flour contains considerably larger particles that quickly settle to the bottom of the reservoir, while nearly all of the finer cement particles remain suspended in the air even after 30 s.
+Due to its finer particle size distribution and the material’s specific characteristics, the cement sample clearly generates more dust than the wheat flour sample.
+Wheat flour contains considerably larger particles that quickly settle to the bottom of the reservoir.
+In comparison, nearly all finer cement particles remain in the air even after 30 s.

-These comparisons enable a product to be easily and verifiably optimized with respect to dust behavior.
+These comparisons enable a product to be quickly and verifiably optimized concerning dust behavior.

 The high reproducibility of these measurements enables easy and economical production controls of bulk materials.